Rewards and Reinforcements - Are they all the same for Dogs?

-Contrived Rewards - Contrived rewards are commonly treats, pats or toys.
+Contrived rewards are commonly treats, pats or toys.
 The reward is pre-determined by the person.
 Contrived rewards are great for teaching commands to a basic level - literally teaching the meaning of a word ("Sit" means the bum goes on the floor).
 Commonly it takes a few minutes to teach the meaning of a word using a contrived reward to a dog over the age of six months.

 Once commands are taught using contrived rewards it is necessary to advance the strength of the commands by using Opportunity Driven Rewards.
-These rewards are literally made-up by the dog and they achieve these rewards (or goals) by following the commands.
+These rewards are determined by the dog, and they achieve these rewards (or goals) by following the commands.
 This sounds basic; however, it requires creativity, timing and the ability to change the mind-set to "teaching when what the dog wants is also what the person wants" - in other words, "teach at easy; apply to hard".
-By allowing the dog to determine their own reward, they change their perception of the person's ability to "read" and calmly manage them in all situations, and increases their command-based ability.
+By allowing the dog to determine their own reward, they change their perception of the person's ability to "read" and calmly manage them in all situations while strengthening transferable skills.